Healthwatch City of London September 2024 Newsletter

 Understanding Diabetes and how to access services with Diabetes UK

 Join us and Diabetes UK on Thursday, 21st November, from 10:30am to 12pm on zoom.
-Diabetes UK will be helping you to gain a better understanding about diabetes, how it can affect your health how to navigate the NHS when you have or are caring for someone that has diabetes.
+Diabetes UK will be helping you to gain a better understanding of diabetes, how it can affect your health and how to navigate the NHS when you have or are caring for someone that has diabetes.
 Most importantly what’s available in the City.

 Diabetes currently affects a large amount of people, with 4.4 million people in the UK living with diabetes, and Diabetes UK estimating that an additional 1.2 million people could be living with type 2 diabetes who are yet to be diagnosed.
 In north east London there are over 129,000 people living with type 2 diabetes.
 Diabetes is a condition where your blood glucose level is too high.
 There are 2 main types of diabetes and whilst the symptoms can depend on the type of diabetes you have, the common symptoms include